KNGP14/uvr/README.md

 > Work in progress!
 Do not use it for now!

 ## Hardware
-- Raspberry Pi (getestet mit 4B und 2B)
+- Raspberry Pi (getestet mit 4B und 2B unter Ubuntu)
 - CAN-Bus Adapter [SBC-CAN01 von joy-it][canbusadapter]

 ### Installation des CAN-Bux Adapter